-To address these challenges, we propose a novel architecture, Bilateral-Fuser, which is an updated version of our previous work~\cite{song2022bilateral} (achieving best-paper-award finalist in \textit{ISBI2022}).
-Inspired by TransFuser\cite{prakash2021multi}, we design a dual-stream encoder to fuse multi-cue features and a decoder to generate result maps.
-To utilize the anatomical structure outside the macula, the encoder's inputs are images from two different cues (\ie, fundus and vessel distribution).
-We fuse the multi-cue features of fundus and vessel in four transformer-based modules, named Bilateral Token Incorporation (BTI), in the encoder.
-This design allows the modeling of global features and long-range connections for fovea localization, ensuring robust performance even in challenging images.
-Unlike TransFuser, it directly reduces and recovers token numbers, applying average pooling and bilinear interpolation methods, respectively.
-Such operations may lead to information loss.
-Thus we avoid information loss by applying TokenLearner~\cite{ryoo2021tokenlearner} in the BTI module.
-The attention mechanism of TokenLearner extracts self-learning spatial information from both cues.
-Our design effectively exploits structural features along the optic disk and vessel distribution, and the attention mechanism reduces the number of tokens in the BTI module, significantly reducing computational effort.
+To {address} these challenges, we introduce a novel architecture, DualStreamFoveaNet (DSFN), {to adequately utilize the crucial global anatomical relationship (as shown in Fig.~\ref{Fig_Moti})} for robust fovea localization. {For many medical and biomedical research areas, the fusion of multi-branch features has proved to be a crucial technique for integrating information from different cues~\cite{prakash2021multi, guo2022context, yang2023lightingnet, wang2023stfuse, guo2023variational, li2023learning}.} Drawing inspiration from TransFuser~\cite{prakash2021multi}, our design features a dual-stream encoder that fuses multi-cue features and a decoder that generates result maps.
+By incorporating images from distinct cues (i.e., fundus and vessel distribution) as inputs for the encoder, we effectively utilize the anatomical structure outside the macula.
+In the encoder, we merge the multi-cue features of fundus and vessel images using transformer-based modules, dubbed the Bilateral Token Incorporation (BTI), which enables the modeling of global features and long-range connections for fovea localization, ensuring robust performance even in challenging images.
+Unlike TransFuser, which directly reduces and recovers token numbers by applying average pooling and bilinear interpolation methods—resulting in information loss—we employ TokenLearner and TokenFuser~\cite{ryoo2021tokenlearner} within the BTI module.
+The attention mechanism of TokenLearner extracts self-learning spatial information from both cues, allowing our design to effectively exploit structural features along the optic disc and vessel distribution.
+Furthermore, the attention mechanism reduces the number of tokens in the BTI module, significantly cutting down on computational effort.